Nevin Fishman Partner

 - Called to the Bar of British Columbia, 1986

 - Member, Law Society of British Columbia (1986)

 - Dunbar Community Patrol

 - The Advocate

 - Canadian Life and Health Insurance Association (CLHIA)

 - Canadian Society of Medical Examiners (CSME)

 Nevin is a Vancouverite through and through.
 He loves this city for its people, its culture and nature.
-He devotes much of his spare time to his three children’s sporting activities (soccer; baseball; softball; rugby; water polo) and enjoying his native city with his wife and family.
+Nevin enjoys his native city with his wife, three children and family cat.